ChameleonCloud/abracadabra/README.md

 The image container for production images is stored in a central object store and should use the scope `prod` by default.

+The image container name for production is `chameleon-images`.

 Individual sites can select an `image_type` of `raw` or `qcow2` for the image format to deploy.
 All images should have both formats in the object store.

+The `image_prefix` will be added to images when they are initially pushed to Glance.
+After pushing the image, any images with an existing name will be archived with their build date and then the `image_prefix` will be removed from the newly pushed images.

+The `image_store_cloud` is the location of the site with Glance where the images should be pushed to.
+This should contain the credentials for your cloud in a `clouds.yaml` file for the OpenStack client.

 After installing the dependencies, you can run the tool as follows:
 ```